in28minutes/in28minutes.github.io/_posts/2017-01-28-spring-boot-unit-testing-with-junit-top20.md

 ```

-## Executing a POST Rest Service
+## Executing the Http POST Operation

-Example Request is shown below.
+Example request is shown below.
 It contains all the details to register a course to a student.
 ```json
 {
   "name": "Microservices",